 I am often aghast when I walk through downtown Newark.
 The corporate towers of the “Renaissance” Center ignore the very city that gave them millions of dollars in tax breaks.
 They erect austere metal fences and protect their towers with zealously obedient “security” guards.
 They are scared of Newark.
-Ironically, they shun the very hand that fed them.

 When Panasonic decided to move their national headquarters to Newark, I hoped they would buck the trend of icy disrespect.
-But, I saw that their new building turned its back to the city like all the other lifeless behemoths downtown.
+However, I saw that their new building turned its back to the city like all the other lifeless behemoths downtown.
 I wrote the following petition, signed by Newark children during the opening of Riverfront Park.
-On June 11, 2012, when the Central Planning Board asked Panasonic to open their grounds for public access, I read my petition.
+On 11 June 2012, when the Central Planning Board asked Panasonic to open their grounds for public access, I read my petition.

 Dear Mr. Taylor,

 We are children of Newark, the new home of Panasonic North America.
 We would like to start with Oscar Wilde’s story, “The Selfish Giant”: